systemcraft-labs/decision-intercept-standard/README.md

-# Decision Intercept™ Standard
+Decision Intercept™ Standard

-## One-Paragraph Definition (Press / Enterprise / Research)
+One-Paragraph Definition (Press / Enterprise / Research)

-**Decision Intercept™** is a global standard designed to introduce an explicit moment of human responsibility immediately before irreversible actions are executed.
+Decision Intercept™ is a global action standard designed to introduce an explicit moment of human responsibility immediately before an irreversible action is executed.

-It does not block, enforce, or surveil decisions; instead, it provides a clear confirmation point at the final possible moment of execution.
+It does not block, enforce, surveil, or evaluate decisions.
+Instead, it provides a clear and intentional confirmation point at the final possible moment of execution.

-Decision Intercept exists to clarify responsibility—not to impose control—ensuring that human judgment remains present within accelerated and automated systems.
+Decision Intercept™ exists to clarify responsibility—not to impose control—ensuring that human judgment remains consciously present within accelerated, automated, and AI-assisted systems.

-**Original definition:**
+Original definition:
 https://systemcraft-labs.github.io/decision-intercept-standard/

-**Author:** Joo Hyeon Seong
+Author: Joo Hyeon Seong
-**First published:** December 28, 2025
+First published: December 28, 2025
-**Status:** Public declaration — canonical reference
+Status: Public declaration — canonical reference

----
+────────────────────────────

-## What is Decision Intercept™
+What is Decision Intercept™

 Decision Intercept™ is a system standard designed to operate immediately before an irreversible action is executed.

-An **irreversible action** is any action that, once performed, cannot be fully undone without cost, harm, or a transfer of responsibility.
+An irreversible action is defined as any action that, once performed, cannot be fully undone without cost, harm, or a transfer of responsibility.

 Examples include, but are not limited to:

-- Sending an email or message
+• Sending an email or message
-- Executing a payment
+• Executing a payment
-- Publishing content
+• Publishing content
-- Signing a contract
+• Signing a contract
-- Triggering automated or AI-driven actions
+• Triggering automated or AI-driven actions

-Decision Intercept™ does not block, censor, or indefinitely delay human actions.
+Decision Intercept™ does not block, censor, delay indefinitely, or override human actions.

-Instead, it introduces a **clear and explicit confirmation moment** at the final possible point where responsibility can be consciously acknowledged by a human actor.
+Instead, it introduces a clear and explicit confirmation moment at the final possible point where responsibility can still be consciously acknowledged by a human actor.

----
+────────────────────────────

-## Core Principles
+Core Principles

-- **Systems do not decide.
-Humans decide explicitly.**
+• Systems do not decide.
+Humans decide explicitly.
-- **Fail-open by design.** No action is permanently blocked by default.
+• Fail-open by design.
+No action is permanently blocked by default.
-- **No surveillance.** No behavioral profiling, hidden enforcement, or monitoring.
+• No surveillance.
+No behavioral profiling, monitoring, or hidden enforcement.
-- **Clarity over control.** The objective is not prevention, but responsibility attribution.
+• Clarity over control.
+The objective is not prevention, but responsibility attribution.

----
+────────────────────────────

-## Purpose
+Purpose

 As systems accelerate and irreversible actions become easier to trigger,
 human judgment is increasingly compressed into milliseconds.

-Decision Intercept™ exists to ensure that **speed does not eliminate responsibility**.
+Decision Intercept™ exists to ensure that speed does not eliminate responsibility.

-This standard defines where human judgment should be explicitly recognized—
-not by coercion, but by intentional acknowledgment.
+This standard defines where human judgment should be explicitly recognized— not by coercion, enforcement, or policy, but by intentional acknowledgment.

----
+────────────────────────────

-## Individual Use Charter
+Individual Use Charter

 Decision Intercept™ remains freely available for permanent individual use.

 This is not a pricing strategy.
-It is a **structural guarantee**.
+It is a structural guarantee.

-- No advertising
+• No advertising
-- No behavioral data monetization
+• No behavioral data monetization
-- No future paywalls for individual users
+• No future paywalls for individual users

-Monetization, where applicable, is limited strictly to organizational or domain-level contexts.
+Monetization, where applicable, is strictly limited to organizational, enterprise, or domain-level contexts.

-This principle is **designed as non-reversible**.
+This principle is defined as non-reversible.

----
+────────────────────────────

-## Founder Role Definition
+Founder Role Definition

-The Founder is defined as the originator and long-term steward of the Decision Intercept™ standard.
+The Founder is defined as the original author and long-term steward of the Decision Intercept™ standard.

 This role is not defined by implementation, deployment, or commercial operation, but by responsibility for:

-- Definition authority
+• Definition authority
-- Principle preservation
+• Principle preservation
-- Boundary protection
+• Boundary protection

-These responsibilities exist to ensure continuity and integrity of the original definition and are structurally separated from any specific implementation or product.
+These responsibilities exist to ensure continuity and integrity of the original definition and are structurally separated from any specific implementation, product, or commercial entity.

----
+────────────────────────────

-## Capital Principles
+Capital Principles

 Decision Intercept™ is defined independently of capital structures.

-Financial participation, sponsorship, or licensing does not imply authority to redefine, reinterpret, or override the core definition of the standard.
+Financial participation, sponsorship, licensing, or adoption does not imply authority to redefine, reinterpret, supersede, or override the core definition of the standard.

-- Revenue does not precede responsibility
+• Revenue does not precede responsibility
-- Scale does not precede clarity of control
+• Scale does not precede clarity
-- Neutrality precedes growth
+• Neutrality precedes growth

 Mandatory monetization of individual users is explicitly excluded by design.

----
+────────────────────────────

-## Global-First Positioning
+Global-First Positioning

 Decision Intercept™ is designed as a global action standard.

-- Primary language: English
+• Primary language: English
-- Korea functions as an initial validation environment, not a boundary
+• Korea functions as an initial validation environment, not a boundary
-- The standard is designed to operate across legal systems, cultures, and platforms
+• The standard is designed to operate across legal systems, cultures, and platforms

----
+────────────────────────────

-## Citation Guidance
+Citation Guidance

-When referencing Decision Intercept™ in articles, research, presentations, enterprise documents, audits, or public communications, this document should be used as the canonical reference.
+When referencing Decision Intercept™ in articles, research, presentations, enterprise documents, audits, or public communications, this document should be cited as the canonical reference.

----
+────────────────────────────

-## License & Attribution
+License & Attribution

 This definition is published openly for reference and discussion.

 All implementations, adaptations, or derivative works must acknowledge this repository as the original source of the Decision Intercept™ standard.

-**Canonical attribution:**
+Canonical attribution:

-Decision Intercept™ was originally defined and publicly declared by **Joo Hyeon Seong** on December 28, 2025.
+“Decision Intercept™ was originally defined and publicly declared by Joo Hyeon Seong on December 28, 2025.”

-**Official definition & reference page:**
+Official definition & reference page: https://systemcraft-labs.github.io/decision-intercept-standard/
-https://systemcraft-labs.github.io/decision-intercept-standard/

-**GitHub source repository (canonical record):**
+GitHub source repository (canonical record): https://github.com/systemcraft-labs/decision-intercept-standard
-https://github.com/systemcraft-labs/decision-intercept-standard

----
+────────────────────────────

-## Usage Notes
+Usage Notes

-- This document represents the canonical reference of Decision Intercept™.
+This document represents the canonical reference of Decision Intercept™.

-- Translations are permitted, provided that the original meaning, scope, and intent are preserved.
+Translations are permitted, provided that the original meaning, scope, and intent are preserved.

-- Any discussion, implementation, or policy reference should acknowledge this definition as the primary source.
+Any discussion, implementation, certification, policy reference, or compliance claim should acknowledge this definition as the primary source.

----
+────────────────────────────

-## Declaration
+Declaration

 This repository constitutes the original public definition of the Decision Intercept™ standard.

-All future implementations, interpretations, adaptations, or discussions should recognize this definition as the canonical source.
+All future implementations, interpretations, adaptations, certifications, or discussions should recognize this definition as the canonical source.

----
+────────────────────────────

-## Philosophical Statement
+Philosophical Statement

 https://medium.com/@beforepay.1/decision-intercept-why-human-judgment-needs-a-final-moment-cbb4573049fa

----
+────────────────────────────

-## Canonical Definition Freeze Notice
+Canonical Definition Freeze Notice

-This document constitutes the **canonical and authoritative definition** of the Decision Intercept™ standard.
+This document constitutes the canonical and authoritative definition of the Decision Intercept™ standard.

-As of the freeze date specified below, the **core definition, principles, and scope described in this document are considered frozen** and will not be retroactively modified.
+As of the freeze date specified below, the core definition, principles, scope, and intent described in this document are considered frozen and will not be retroactively modified.

 Future materials may include:

-- explanatory documents
+• Explanatory documents
-- implementation examples
+• Implementation examples
-- interpretive guidance
+• Interpretive guidance
-- application-specific extensions
+• Application-specific extensions

-Such materials **do not alter, override, or supersede** the original definition contained herein.
+Such materials do not alter, override, reinterpret, or supersede the original definition contained herein.

-Any future revisions, if ever issued, will be published only as **explicitly versioned successor documents** and will not replace this canonical reference.
+Any future revisions, if ever issued, will be published only as explicitly versioned successor documents and will not replace this canonical reference.

-**Freeze date:** December 28, 2025
+Freeze date: December 28, 2025
-**Status:** Canonical reference — frozen for long-term citation
+Status: Canonical reference — frozen for long-term citation

----
+────────────────────────────

-## Canonical Hash / Reference Record
+Canonical Hash / Reference Record

-The canonical frozen state of this document is identified by its **source control reference**.
+The canonical frozen state of this document is identified by its source control reference.

 This document may be verified using:

-- the Git commit hash associated with this freeze, and/or
+• The Git commit hash associated with this freeze, and/or
-- a cryptographic hash published as part of an archival record.
+• A cryptographic hash published as part of an archival record

-### Canonical Reference
+Canonical Reference:

-- **Git Commit SHA:** _to be recorded_
+Git Commit SHA: to be recorded
-- **Cryptographic Hash (optional):** _to be appended_
+Cryptographic Hash (optional): to be appended

 This reference represents the authoritative frozen version of the Decision Intercept™ definition for legal, enterprise, and academic citation.

----